clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 ### Notify about new users

 We can also register `onInsert` and `onDelete` callbacks for the purpose of handling events, not just state.
-For example, we might want to show a notification any time a new user connects to the module.
+For example, we might want to show a notification any time a new user connects to the database.

 Note that these callbacks can fire in two contexts: